snowkylin/data-mining-pku/README.md

 This is a more detailed instruction about the assignment of DW & DM course.

+**NOTICE: The final exam will be held on 8:30 - 10:30 am, June 15th in Classroom 307, Science Teaching Building.**

 ## Projects Description

 Project 1 & 2 are application-oriented.
 Project 3 & 4 are algorithm-oriented.
 You need to select **one** of these projects as your assignment.